-British Airways trials long-haul Reward Flight Savers, but don’t expect to get good value
+British Airways expands long-haul Reward Flight Saver trial, but don’t expect to get good value

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Policy, visit this page.

 Editor’s note: This story has been updated with new information.